gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough4.md

         ]
 ```

-There is nothing new in the specification here other than combining the `repeat` function with the `selection`.
+There is nothing new in the specification here other than combining the `repeat` function with the `picked` selection parameter.
 The selection is projected across all views as it is duplicated by the `repeat` operator.

 It is a simple step to bind the scales of the scatterplots in the same way to coordinate zooming and panning across views.